 We find this is a good way to break down barriers whilst easing the worries or fears some people might have about what the new changes in their neighbourhood will bring.

 Development projects are usually quite lengthy, potentially lasting many years.
 In that time, marketing suites will have a lot of traffic, and over time print boards, brochures and models get damaged and become less relevant as time goes on and the development progresses.

 Now, let’s compare this to an interactive touchscreen.
 It’s hard-wearing, built for public spaces, and can easily be updated with new content via a content management system; reflecting the changes and updates in your development as it progresses.

-A touchscreen experience can be designed to make it easy to add, update or remove content – without having to call in professional help every time (find out how via our recent blog on the subject).
+A touchscreen experience can be designed to make it easy to add, update or remove content – without having to call in professional help every time (find out how via our recent blog on the subject: How to Update an Interactive Touchscreen from Anywhere in the World).
 And once it’s built, it’s also easy and cost-effective to add new sections and features.

 5. Try added functionality and features